 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-9gag is a meme-sharing website set in Hong Kong but hosted in the United States.
-It was launched in 2008.
-The site’s content is mainly a common repetition of many popular memes; most commonly rage comics.
-The site uses the same style of image sharing that sites such as 4chan, reddit, and Funnyjunk do, but allows people to post with their Facebook accounts, and has a “like” system (similar to those found on reddit and Funnyjunk) on individual posts.
-Users may comment via Facebook, as well as share with others.
-9gag also has a subscription feature called “Admiring” in which someone who “admires” your posts will see them on their home page.
+9GAG is a meme-sharing website based in Hong Kong but hosted in the United States.
+Launching in 2008, the site's content is mainly a common repetition of many popular memes.
+The site uses the same style of image sharing that sites such as 4chan, Reddit and Funnyjunk do, but allows people to post with their Facebook accounts and has a "like" system (similar to those found on reddit and Funnyjunk) on individual posts.
+9GAG is infamous on the Internet due to allegations of stealing content from other sites.
+It is also known as being a scapegoat for the various escapades of /b/ and Anonymous, similar to Ebaumsworld.

 There are certain rules 9GAG strictly enforces which resemble both "The Rules of the Internet" and forum rules.